Cue Cards Samples with band 8 answers

 I am not sure if living near the main road has its advantages, but it sure has a major disadvantage, and that disadvantage is dealing with noise – a lot of noise – on a regular basis.
 So, I guess that I will go ahead today and talk about the noise of the traffic on the road near the place where I live.

 Anyway, I guess that in today’s world, there aren’t too many people who don’t know about traffic noise, especially, if they live in the cities.
 And, we all know how busy the city roads and streets can become, with hundreds of vehicles running on them every minute and making some unbearable noises.
-These noises are mainly created by the traction of the road surfaces by tires, loud sounds of engine/transmission, aerodynamic noises (noises that result from the flow of air and vibration), horns, and braking elements.
-However, of all the noises, noises of rolling tires from large vehicles, like buses and trucks, driving on uneven pavement are found to be the biggest contributors to traffic noise which increases with higher vehicle speeds.
+These noises are mainly created by the traction of the road surfaces by tyres, loud sounds of engine/transmission, aerodynamic noises (noises that result from the flow of air and vibration), horns, and braking elements.
+However, of all the noises, noises of rolling tyres from large vehicles, like buses and trucks, driving on uneven pavement are found to be the biggest contributors to traffic noise which increases with higher vehicle speeds.

 These traffic noises are bad and harmful enough to cause sleep problems, headaches, tiredness, high blood pressure, stress and increased risk of heart disease.
 Anyway, the traffic noise is usually unpleasant and inconvenient as it distracts us and confuses us.
 But, no matter how unpleasant and inconvenient the traffic noises really are, we can’t really get rid of them at will because it’s the very sound of motion energy, created by the fuel and engine, without which, no vehicles would run on the road.